-The parts department offers Honda Genuine Parts, Pro Honda products, and Honda Accessories.
+The parts department offers Honda Genuine Parts, Pro Honda products, and Honda Accessories (USA only), and Honda accessories and products (Canada only).
 The same quality that went into your Honda can be found in Honda Genuine replacement parts.
 You'll also find comparable quality in the accessories and products available from the parts department.

-The sales department offers the HondaCare® Protection Plan to extend almost all of your warranty coverage.
+The sales department offers the HondaCare[®] Protection Plan to extend almost all of your warranty coverage (USA only).